civican/legisinfo/44-1/bills/C-50/bill_text.md

 ### Section 19

-  **(1)** The Minister must prepare a progress report no later than June 1, **2043** and additional progress reports no later than June 1 of every fifth year after that.
+  **(1)** The Minister must prepare a progress report no later than June 1, 2028 and additional progress reports no later than June 1 of every fifth year after that.

-  **(2)** The Minister must cause each progress report to be tabled in each House of Parliament on any of the first **10** days on which that House is sitting after the report is prepared.
+  **(2)** The Minister must cause each progress report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the report is prepared.

-  **(3)** Each progress report must **contain an update on** the progress made towards achieving the milestones under **and implementing the measures set out in** the most recent Sustainable Jobs Action Plan **and include the details of any additional measures that are being or could be taken to increase the probability of achieving the milestones**.
+  **(3)** Each progress report must contain an update on the progress made towards achieving the milestones under and implementing the measures set out in the most recent Sustainable Jobs Action Plan and include the details of any additional measures that are being or could be taken to increase the probability of achieving the milestones.

   **(4)** The Minister must, when preparing a progress report,